kevin-m-knight-gs/legend-engine/docs/emit/emit-coverage-plan.md

 ### 2.10 Metadata debt in the relation batch

 The 22 relation descriptors are sound as *tests* — all 211 dynamic tests pass and the `.pure` sources reach real capability.
-But their metadata diverges from the taxonomy in four ways, and because §2 is computed from metadata, the divergence made covered capabilities read as gaps.
-Fixing it is §3.0.
+But their metadata diverged from the taxonomy in four ways, and because §2 is computed from metadata, the divergence made covered capabilities read as gaps. **§3.0 has now been applied**; this subsection records the diagnosis, and the divergences below are resolved.

 **(a) Twelve off-taxonomy feature values.** None of these exist in `emit.md` §6.2 as it stood; the "add the entry in the same PR" rule (§6.2, *Evolving the